averissimo/exploratory-data-analysis-assement/README.md

 ## Sample repository for data analysis exercise

-The jupyter notebook contains the analysis created based of the train and test files.
+The jupyter notebook contains the exploratory analysis created based on the data files.

+A prediction on the test set is given under `predictions` folder _(for each model used)_